wp-slimstat/wp-slimstat/readme.txt

 * [Update] Improved handling of our local DNS cache to store hostnames when the option to convert IP addresses is enabled in the settings.
 * [Fix] Redirects from the canonical URL to its corresponding nice permalink were being affected by a new feature introduce in version 4.8.7 (thank you, [Brookjnk](https://wordpress.org/support/topic/slimstat-forces-wordpress-to-use-302-redirects-instead-of-301/)).
 * [Fix] The new tracker was throwing a Javascript error when handling events attached to DOM elements without a proper hierarchy (thank , you [pollensteyn](https://wordpress.org/support/topic/another-javascript-error/)).
+* [Fix] Tracking downloads using third-party solutions like [Download Attachments](https://wordpress.org/plugins/download-attachments/) was not working as expected (thank you, [damianomalorzo](https://wordpress.org/support/topic/downolads-stats/)).

 = 4.8.8 =
 * [New] Implemented new [FingerPrintJs2](https://github.com/Valve/fingerprintjs2) library in the tracker.
 Your visitors are now associated with a unique identifier that does not rely on cookies, IP address or other unreliable information.
 This will allow Slimstat to produce more accurate results in terms of session lenghts, user patterns and much more.